tendaiterrencemachaya/35472025_Churning_Customers/README.md

     Demo Video
     How to Run
     Conclusion
+    Contributors

-Introduction
+## Introduction

-Customer churn prediction involves building machine learning models to identify customers who are likely to leave the service.
+- Customer churn prediction involves building machine learning models to identify customers who are likely to leave the service.
 In this project, we employ neural networks, a subset of machine learning, to predict customer churn based on historical data.

-Dataset
+## Dataset

-The dataset used for this project contains various features related to customer behavior, such as usage patterns, contract details, and customer feedback.
+- The dataset used for this project contains various features related to customer behavior, such as usage patterns, contract details, and customer feedback.
 The target variable is binary, indicating whether a customer has churned (1) or not (0).

-Model Training
+## Model Training

-We train multiple neural network models with different hyperparameter configurations to find the optimal set of parameters.
+- We train multiple neural network models with different hyperparameter configurations to find the optimal set of parameters.
 The training is performed on a training set, and model performance is evaluated on a validation set.
 The hyperparameters include the number of units in each layer, dropout rates, and the optimizer.

-Model Evaluation
+## Model Evaluation

-The trained models are evaluated using the test set, and performance metrics such as accuracy and area under the receiver operating characteristic curve (AUC-ROC) are computed.
+- The trained models are evaluated using the test set, and performance metrics such as accuracy and area under the receiver operating characteristic curve (AUC-ROC) are computed.
 These metrics provide insights into how well the models generalize to unseen data.

-Best Model Selection
+## Best Model Selection

-We use grid search with cross-validation to find the best hyperparameters for our neural network.
+- We use grid search with cross-validation to find the best hyperparameters for our neural network.
 The model with the highest validation performance is selected as the best model.
 The evaluation metrics for this model on the test set are reported.

-Optimized Model
+## Optimized Model

-An optimized neural network model is created based on the best hyperparameters.
+- An optimized neural network model is created based on the best hyperparameters.
 This model is then trained and evaluated to assess its performance.
 The goal is to further fine-tune the model and achieve better results.
-Conclusion

-The project concludes with insights into the predictive capabilities of the neural network models and recommendations for leveraging the results to implement targeted customer retention strategies.

 ## Technologies Used:
 1. Python